 - Alcohol can be a disinhibiting factor and many individuals who self-harm will do so in association with drinking

-While for some self-harm may bring them back into reality from a dissociative state, for others it may take them away from and allow them to distance themselves from emotional pain, which they struggle to deal with in healthier ways.
-The physical pain supersedes the emotional and allows them to, at least temporarily, free themselves from that state.
+While for some, self-harm may bring them back into reality from a dissociative state, for others it may take them away from and allow them to distance themselves from emotional pain, which they struggle to deal with in healthier ways.
+The physical pain supersedes the emotional pain and allows them to, at least temporarily, free themselves from that state.

-Management of self harm
+Management of self-harm

-Management of this behaviour can be divided into two main areas:
+Treatment for self-harm and management of this behaviour can be divided into two main areas: